kasappeal/sparrest.js/README.md

 - You can checout the API Documentation in `http://localhost:8000` and following the link provided or directly in `http://localhost:8000/api/docs`.
 Note that if you set a different port in .env or config files you will need to change the port accordingly.

+- In order to unlock protected routes (shown with a open padlock) you must login, copy token, click in `Authorize` button and paste it.

 ## Postman

-- In the repo there is a file called `Sparrest.postman_collection.json` with all the available endpoints wich you can directly import in Postmand and start using it right away.
+- In the repo there is a file called `Sparrest.postman_collection.json` with a sample collenction wich you can directly import in Postmand and start using it right away.
 - To import the collection follow the next steps:
 1. Click in the top left Import button next to your workspace name: